To puchase one or more of my Songs or CD on iTunes,

 Tucker Fleming-Drums

 This is pretty traditional and mostly acoustic.
 This would work well around a campfire.
 Anyone who throws a dry fly could identify with this kind of superstition.
-Style wise, its like a Don Williams song, gentle but solid, with a story.
+Style wise, it’s like a Don Williams song, gentle but solid, with a story.

 4. EVERYONE CRIES (3:28)